Obtaining a Non-Driver Photo ID

 The applicant must be a Connecticut resident.
-To obtain an ID card, qualified persons must apply at any DMV Hub Offices, as well as Enfield, New Britain, Norwich and Winsted.
+To obtain an ID card, qualified persons must make an appointment at a DMV office.

 Please note the following:

 New-issue ID cards will not be processed at AAA offices or Nutmeg State Financial Credit Union locations.

 If you have a Connecticut-issued driver's license or learner's permit, you have the option to exchange it without bringing all your identity documents to DMV.
 If you do not, please follow the instructions below.

 The required documents from this list of acceptable forms of identification.If you are not a citizen of the United States, you will be required to show proof of your legal status in this country.
 Please note: Puerto Rico-issued birth certificates dated before July 1, 2010, are not acceptable and need to be replaced.

 If you are a non-U.S. citizen, please see additional information.